Post

 Preface

-After experiencing building App CI/CD with two different development teams, I finally have time to organize the journey from “why to do it” to “how to do it.”
-I can’t guarantee this is the most standard CI/CD workflow, but it is definitely a valuable starting point to help your team begin implementation, improve product stability, and enhance overall development efficiency.
+After two experiences building App CI/CD in different development teams, I finally have time to organize the journey from “why to do it” to “how to do it.”
+I can’t guarantee this is the most standard CI/CD workflow, but it is definitely a valuable starting point to help your team begin implementation, improve product stability, and overall development efficiency.

 Chapter

-This series will start with “What is CI/CD and what value it brings,” then move on to a hands-on guide on “How to set up a CI/CD environment using GitHub Actions + self-hosted Runner.”
-Using app development as an example, it will demonstrate how to implement CI and CD in practice.
-Finally, it will introduce how to “use Google Apps Script Web App combined with GitHub Actions to create a convenient app packaging platform for cross-team use.”
+This series will start with “What CI/CD is and the value it brings,” then move on to a hands-on guide on “How to build a CI/CD environment using GitHub Actions + self-hosted Runner,” and “Implement CI and CD in app development as an example.”
+Finally, it will introduce how to “Use Google Apps Script Web App combined with GitHub Actions to create an easy-to-use app packaging platform for cross-team collaboration.”
 I hope this series will be helpful to you.

 Final Outcome